raedrizk/ansible-security-workshop/README.md

-# [WIP] Ansible Workshop - Ansible for Red Hat Enterprise Linux Security Automation
+# Ansible Workshop - Ansible for Red Hat Enterprise Linux Security Automation

 This 90-minute workshop provides you with a hands on set of exercises that aim to introduce you to how Ansible and the Red Hat Ansible Automation Platform could be used for day to day security operations.